Stripe Payments

 end

-In the example above, every donation is to the Red Cross, but you can adjust the donation amount, nonprofit, and more.
-Donate to other nonprofits by changing the nonprofit_id
+In the example above, every donation is to a single nonprofit, but you can adjust the donation amount, nonprofit, and more.
+Donate to other nonprofits by changing the nonprofit_id field.
+You can find nonprofit IDs in the Change dashboard on the nonprofit search page.

-- Hardcoded - If you only allow donations to a single nonprofit, you can hardcode the nonprofit ID in your application.
+• Hardcoded — If you only allow donations to a single nonprofit, you can hardcode the nonprofit ID in your application.

 Alternatives to webhooks